an-karn/Beergame-using-Python-Django/README.md

 - Test cases for the Django web interface were provided in the SE/player/test.py.
 However, these test cases do not function yet as the table functionality provided by Django is not implemented yet.

 ## Testing
-Inside the project directory and run the command.
+In SE directory run the command:
 ```
 python manage.py test
 ```